-There is no perfect 4WD; no matter what you buy it will be a compromise one way or another.
-Like 4WD's, you'll never have the perfect camping setup.
-Finding something that is light, nimble, cheap, robust, quick to setup with a huge amount of room and shade, plenty of storage space in weight and space just doesn't exist.
-You have to make a compromise somewhere along the line, and that's up to you.
+There is no perfect 4WD and camping setup.
+No matter what you buy it will be a compromise one way or another.
+Like 4WD’s, you’ll never have the perfect camping setup.
+Finding something that is light, nimble, cheap, robust, quick to setup with a huge amount of room and shade, plenty of storage space in weight and space just doesn’t exist.
+You have to make a compromise somewhere along the line, and that’s up to you.
 The more research you do, the better informed you will be and the more likely you are to get something that works for you.

 What do you use, and how long does it take to setup?